DilnazKan/financial-social-search-engine/README.md

 topic communities — and, for a known searcher, by the searcher's **social relationships** to the content authors.

-The design follows Prof. Viviani's definition of social search (course slides, section *Social Search*): *"social search is a personalized search technology with online-community filtering … social search systems also consider the social relationships between the searcher and the results … and influence metrics of
+The definition of social search (course slides, section *Social Search*): *"social search is a personalized search technology with online-community filtering … social search systems also consider the social relationships between the searcher and the results … and influence metrics of